 A remarkable faculty, who love to write and teach.
-Our workshops in playwriting, fiction, poetry and literary nonfiction are led by writers of significant accomplishment and promise: our former workshop leaders have won the Roerich poetry prize, had their books named “Notable Books of the Year” by the New York Times, been recognized by The New Yorker as among the twenty best young American novelists, and been featured by “Oprah’s Book Club.”
+Our workshops are led by writers of significant accomplishment and promise: our former workshop leaders have won the Roerich poetry prize, had their books named “Notable Books of the Year” by the New York Times, been recognized by The New Yorker as among the twenty best young American novelists, and been featured by “Oprah’s Book Club.”
 And they are not just good at their craft: they are writers who love to teach and have experience working with teenagers in the classroom.

 (Photo right: poet Patricia Smith poses with participants)

 Playwriting.
 We’re one of the only high school programs to offer workshops in this important genre.
 It’s natural for us to do so: after all, one of America’s greatest playwrights, Tennessee Williams, bequeathed his estate and copyrights to Sewanee, a gift that sustains many of our literary programs.
 But we also consider playwriting integral to the whole curriculum: playwrights, with their command of scene and dialogue, have a lot to teach the rest of us whatever our genre.
 The playwriting workshop welcomes both those who have written plays before and those ready to experiment in a new genre.
-Each playwright will see a short piece performed by a cast of fellow students, conference staff, and University faculty, like Classics Professor Chris McDonough (Photo left).
+Playwrights will each write a short play to be performed by a cast of their choosing like Classics Professor Chris McDonough (Photo left).

 Good writers need to be good readers, so in addition to these classes, we call on our colleagues in the Sewanee English department to offer optional short classes on their own favorite literary topics: a few poems by George Herbert, a scene from Hamlet, or a classic Roman myth, for example.
 These mini-classes, which end with a suggested writing prompt that may be completed on the spot or taken home, allow students to mingle with participants outside their morning workshops.